Nutrition and Dietetics/Nutrition, Fitness and Health (double major)

 - Private practice/consultant

-Transfer to Nutrition and Dietetics/Nutrition, Fitness and Health (dual major)
+Transfer to Nutrition and Dietetics/Nutrition, Fitness and Health (double major)

 Minimum GPA: 3.0